bookshelf/bookshelf/ISSUE-TEMPLATE.md

 ## Issue Description

-Describe the bug found or the feature that you are proposing
+Describe the bug found or the feature that you are proposing.

-If they are part of some common pattern hard to express, show how one can currently get a similar effect and describe its drawbacks.

-If it's completely new feature motivate why this new functionality is necessary, and propose some advice for the development (or open a Pull Request if you have already started to work on the feature on your own)
+If it's completely new feature explain why this new functionality is necessary, and propose some advice for the development (or just open a Pull Request if you have already started to work on the feature on your own).

+## Steps to reproduce issue

+If they bug is complex to describe, show how developers can get a similar effect (using code snippet, database data, etc...) and describe its drawbacks.

+## Expected behaviour

+Explain what is the expected behaviour of a program while using the code related to this issue

+## Actual behaviour

+Explain what is the actual behaviour of a program and what are the actual errors in the running of this piece of code